lindseysim/web-common/README.md

 **DateUTC**(*year*, *month*, *day*[, *hour*[, *min*[, *sec*]]])

-&nbsp; &nbsp; Creates a datetime, forced as UTC. **Note that month must be indicated as 1-12** (unlike traditional Date constructor as 0-11).
+> Creates a datetime, forced as UTC. **Note that month must be indicated as 1-12** (unlike traditional Date constructor as 0-11).

 &nbsp; &nbsp; **Returns:** `Date`

 *Date*.prototype.**asUTC**()

-&nbsp; &nbsp; Converts datetime to UTC assuming time given (assumed localtime) was actually meant as UTC time.
+> Converts datetime to UTC assuming time given (assumed localtime) was actually meant as UTC time.
 That is to say, the date/time in localtime will be kept as the UTC date/time, only changing timezone.

 &nbsp; &nbsp; **Returns:** `Date`

 ```javascript